 We Love Memphis For Music, Music Shrines And Elvis

 ”Rhythm is something you either have or don’t have, but when you have it, you have it all over,” said Elvis Presley.
 He could have been talking about Memphis, which is certainly full to the brim of R’n’B history.
-Explore Memphis’ rich traditions, have fun with your kids and stay safe by observng local protocols, mask wearing and social distancing.
-Note that some attraction hours have changed.
+Read on to explore Memphis’ rich traditions and have fun with your kids.

-Things to do in Memphis: Blues & Beale Street
+Musical Things to Do in Memphis: Blues & Beale Street

 The welcoming gates of Graceland, the late Elvis Presley's Memphis estate.